xvp7/speak-with-bot/README.md

-only  put your token in 119
+only  put your token in 119 (telegram bot token )
+XVP 🙂